HeinrichApfelmus/threepenny-gui/README.md

 As indicated, the frequent communication between browser and server means that Threepenny is best used as a GUI server running on localhost.

+The communication is done over a persistent connection using WebSockets.

 If you want to reduce latency, the best option is to generate JavaScript code and run it on the client.
 Consider this approach similar to [a